Kaustbh/Mlops-ZoomCamp-Project1/README.md

 	python3 -m pip install --upgrade pip
 	pip install --upgrade pipenv
 	pipenv install --python 3.11
-	pipenv run python ./scripts/unzipZipRaw.py
+	pipenv run python ./ingestion/unzipZipRaw.py
 ```
-The step "Installing dependencies from Pipfile.lock" needs some time.
+The step creates virtual environment using pipenv and install all the required packages present in the **Pipfile.lock** file.
-That provide the virtual environment **.venv** in project folder.
-This commands also unzips the data from zip file stored in ```data/``` folder.
+It also unzips the data from zip file stored in ```data/``` folder.

-I recommend to run steps as it's described in Makefile.

 ## 2. Start MLFlow UI
 To start MLFlow UI open new terminal and run **make mlflow**